Blue Hole Park in Georgetown, Texas is a beautiful and peaceful slice of paradise and these 11 pictures prove it!

 We didn’t get there until after 3 in the afternoon, but we loved it so much that we ended up staying until after 9!

-I’m so glad I took some floats with us, we floated peacefully on the slow-moving river, watching teenagers jump from the cliffs.
+I’m so glad I took some floats with us.
+We floated peacefully on the slow-moving river, watching teenagers jump from the cliffs.
 (Which you are NOT supposed to do and can get a ticket for.)

 The kids did tricks as they jumped off the edge of the dam.